Balcarras

 If you have already discussed bursary with a member of the Sixth Form team and are ready to make an application for a financial reimbursement, please click here for a bursary form, once you have submitted the form, please also share a statement showing proof of low income.
 If you have any questions, please email Cheryl Crowley

-The centre of operations for Sixth formers is the Sixth Form centre, where private supervised study rooms, the common room, offices for the Head of Sixth Form, Heads of Year, Administration and UCAS Advisors, as well as 12 classrooms, are located.
-A lot of sixth form classes are also held in the sixth form centre, although many subjects take advantage of specialist facilities throughout the school, for example the outstanding art and photography department and The Hive, based in Product Design.
+The centre of operations for Sixth formers is the Sixth Form Centre, where private supervised study rooms, the common room, offices for the Head of Sixth Form, Heads of Year, Administration and UCAS Advisors, as well as 12 classrooms, are located.
+A lot of sixth form classes are also held in the sixth form centre, although many subjects take advantage of specialist facilities throughout the school, for example, the outstanding art and photography department and The Hive, based in Product Design.
 The Hive is a Sixth Form only study area for students taking A Level Product Design.
-Since its introduction it has been very popular with students looking to work in a creative space with easy access to the D&T department resources.
-As well as a kettle and mini fridge (the essentials!) the students also have access to subject specific software and space to sketch and discuss ideas.
+Since its introduction, it has been very popular with students looking to work in a creative space with easy access to the D&T department resources.
+As well as a kettle and mini fridge (the essentials!) the students also have access to subject-specific software and space to sketch and discuss ideas.

 Transport